slt9351/IDS2024F/Quiz/2/README.md

   A computer that has to be rewired to preform a new task.
 11. Name an example of modern-day fixed program computer.
     A calculator
+ 12. What is the difference between declarative and imperative knowledge?
+    Declarative knowlege is a statement of fact while imperative knowledge is intructions to do something.
+13. Classify the following statements as imperative or declarative knowledge.
+   a.
+The letter B is the second letter in the English alphabet.
+      Declarative
+   b.
+Overcast sky conditions are more likely to cause rain.
+      Declarative
+   c.
+Submit your answer to this question in subfolder 2 of quiz folder of your GitHub project.
+      Imperative
+   e.
+Once done with this quiz, do not forget to commit your responses to your repository.
+      Imperative
+   d.
+You must answer all questions in this quiz to get a full grade.
+      Declarative
+14. What class of human knowledge algorithms belong to?
+    Artificial Intelligience
+15. What is the name of the first digital computer?
+    The ENIAC